-against the Law and condemns the Law.
-If, however, you condemn the Law, you are no longer an observer of ^{Rom} the Law but a judge of it.
-12 There is only 2:1 14:4 one lawgiver and one judge: he who has the power to save or condemn.
-So you, who are you to judge your neighbor?
+11Brothers and sisters, do not criticize one another.
+Anyone who speaks against, or condemns another, speaks against the law, and condemns the law.
+If, however, you condemn the law, you are no longer an observer of the law, but a judge of it.
+12 There is only one lawgiver and one judge: he who has the power to save or condemn.
+So you, who are you, to judge your neighbor?

-13Listen now, you who speak like Pro 27:1 (1) this, "Today or tomorrow we will go off ^{12:18} to this city and spend a year there; we will do business and make money."
-14You have no idea what tomorrow will bring.
+13Listen now, you who speak like Pro this, "Today or tomorrow we will go off Lk12:18 to this city and spend a year there; we will do business and make money."
+You have no idea what tomorrow will bring.
 What is your life?
-No more than a mist which appears for a moment and then disappears.
-15Instead of this, you should say, "God willing, we will live and do this or that."16 But no!
+No more than a mist, which appears for a moment and then disappears.
+15 Instead of this, you should say, "God willing, we will live and do this or that."
+16 But no!
 You boast of your plans: this brazen pride is wicked.
-17 Anyone who knows what is good and does not do it, sins.
+17 Anyone who knows what is good, and does not do it, sins.